Tancred423/Servant/README.md

 * Manage roles, birthdays, twitch streamers, text and voice channels!
 * Host giveaways, sign ups and polls!
 * Set up reminders, alarms or convert a date and time to a different timzone!
-* Entertain users by posting random animal pictures, ship members or let them interact with each other.
+* Entertain users by posting commands.random animal pictures, ship members or let them interact with each other.
 (You ever wanted to slap someone for a bad joke?)
 * Reward active users with a leveling system and I can give them roles on certain levels!
 * And much more!
 You may be even lucky enough to find some easter eggs :)